MoniFarsang/poker-bot/README.md

 # poker-bot

 ## Overview
 This repository contains the project for the Deep learning class (course code: VITMAV45) at the Budapest University of Technology and Economics.
 Our project focuses on reinforcement learning with the aim of training an agent in a poker environment.
+After training, we can play against our pre-trained agent.

 ## Code
+### First milestone
 The [presented code for the first milestone](https://github.com/MoniFarsang/poker-bot/blob/main/training_agent/train.py) is based on the RLcard github repository [example code](https://github.com/datamllab/rlcard/blob/master/examples/leduc_holdem_cfr.py).
 It is used as a presentation that the chosen environment works and the agent is ready to train.</br >
 </br >
+### Second milestone
 The [code for the second milestone](https://github.com/MoniFarsang/poker-bot/tree/main/agent) is a DQN agent in PyTorch.
 We used the RLcard [DQN agent](https://github.com/datamllab/rlcard/blob/master/rlcard/agents/dqn_agent.py) written in TensorFlow as a base and created a more powerful, more manageable, and easy to use code in Pytorch.
 This implementation is an advanced Q-learning agent in two aspects.
 First, it uses a replay buffer to store past experiences and we can sample training data from it periodically.
 Second, to make the training more stable, another Q-network is used as a target network in order to backpropagate through it and train the policy Q-network.
 These features are described in the Nature paper [*Human-level control through deep reinforcement learning*](https://www.nature.com/articles/nature14236).</br >
 Furthermore, as an extra component, we added the opportunity of a more aggressive playing strategy.
 In case of the given action has the maximum q-value, the agent chooses the Raise action instead if it is a valid action.
 The possible settings are displayed below: </br>
 | Strategy settings |      Meaning      |